aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-topology.md

     # Rack that the switch is located in (only used in snmp_settings location) | Optional
     rack: < rack_name >

+    # This configures the Link Tracking Group on a switch as well as adds the p2p-uplinks of the switch as the upstream interfaces.
+    # Useful in EVPN multhoming designs.
+    link_tracking:
+      enabled: < true | false | default -> false >
+      # Link Tracking Groups | Optional
+      # By default a single group named "LT_GROUP1" is defined with default values.
+Any groups defined under "groups" will replace the default.
+      groups:
+        - name: < tracking_group_name >
+          recovery_delay: < 0-3600 | default -> platform_settings_mlag_reload_delay -> 300 >
+          # Optional
+          links_minimum: < 1-100000 >

+    # This will generate the "lacp port-id range", "begin" and "end" values based on node "id" and the number of nodes in the "node_group".
+    # Unique LACP port-id ranges are recommended for EVPN Multihoming designs.
+    lacp_port_id_range:
+      enabled: < true | false | default -> false >
+      # Recommended size > = number of ports in the switch.
+      size: < 1-65535 | default -> 128 >
+      # Offset is used to avoid overlapping port-id ranges of different switches | Optional
+      # Useful when a "connected-endpoint" is connected to switches in different "node_groups".
+      offset: < offset_for_lacp_port_id_range | default -> 0 >

     # EOS CLI rendered directly on the root level of the final EOS configuration | Optional
     raw_eos_cli: |
       < multiline eos cli >